How to Recognize and Manage High-Functioning Depression

 Remember that boundaries don’t limit success – they create lasting success.
 Many professionals improved their work life by setting these boundaries.
 Better performance and mental health management followed naturally.

 People often miss how high functioning depression affects work because many hide their struggles well.
-My experience shows that accepting these challenges and setting smart boundaries creates a better work life while managing depression.
+Accepting these challenges and setting smart boundaries creates a better work life while managing depression.

 Creating a Support System